addywaddy/pdfsync/README.md

 # PDFSync

 ## Prawn -> gulp -> browserSync -> PDF.js
-Tired of manually having to generate Prawn documents and then open them to check that it's rendering?
+Tired of manually having to generate Prawn documents and then open them to check that it's rendering correctly?

 Yeah me too!

 ## Getting Started